You’re likely paying hundreds of pounds too much on your mobile phone.

 Once you go SIM-only you’re no longer caught in that bi-annual cycle of getting a new phone when you don’t really need to.
 Ideally you’ll keep your handset for more three or four years.
 But with poor batteries and broken screens, we all need to upgrade at some point.

-Of course the high cost of these handsets can be a barrier, but even then you don’t need to resort to including it in a contract.
-Apple offers 0% finance for two years, while you could choose a 0% purchase credit card instead.
+Of course, the high cost of these handsets can be a barrier, but even then you don’t need to resort to including it in a contract.
+Apple and Samsung offer 0% finance for two years, while you could choose a 0% purchase credit card instead.
 Do check your credit score first though.

 Don’t just stick to the big companies